JeeWeetje/iot-workshop/Azure.md

 Starting an Azure Stream Analytics job will take some time.
 After starting, all telemetry from the IoT Hub will be passed on to the Event Hub.
 And that telemetry will each time trigger an Azure Function.

 *Note: This is the simplest example of Stream Analytics usage.
-More indept usage is described [here](https://azure.microsoft.com/en-us/documentation/articles/stream-analytics-real-time-event-processing-reference-architecture/).*
+More in-depth usage is described [here](https://azure.microsoft.com/en-us/documentation/articles/stream-analytics-real-time-event-processing-reference-architecture/).*

 ## Create an Azure Function App